urbit/old-doc/dev_guide/1-alt.md

 How does that work?

 The first thing you should notice in this example is the `=+` at the top of our file. `=+` is a rune. hoon is a programming with no reserved words.
-No `if` `this` or `function` at all.
+We don't use `if` `this` or `function` at all.
 Instead, runes have their own pronunciation. `=+` is pronounced 'tislus'.
 You can find the table of pronunciation [here](link).
 In hoon you construct your programs using runes, which are two character ascii pairs.
 You can see the whole set of runes in the [rune index](link).

 `=+` pushes an expression on to our subject.
 The subject in hoon is something like `this` in other languages. hoon being a functional language if we want something to be available further on in our computation we need to attach it to the subject first.